-Hence, keeping people, and building data safe has also become a high priority for property managers who used to worry solely about an intruder coming through the front lobby.
+Hence, keeping people, and building data safe also become a high priority for property managers who used to worry solely about an intruder coming through the front lobby.

-Future of IoT based Smart Buildings
+Future of IoT Smart Buildings

-Smart buildings are fast becoming a trend across the globe.
+IoT Smart buildings are fast becoming a trend across the globe.
 As stated by Mordor Intelligence, the smart building market is expected to see an annual growth rate of over 23 percent between the years 2019 – 2024.

 Nations around the world are developing smart cities to improve efficiency, reduce maintenance, reduce operating costs, and bring ease to the life of residents.